jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 The steps used in the creation of a 3D world and eventually displaying it on screen requires that we transform through several intermediate co-ordinate systems:

-- **Object space** - each individual 3D object that will appear in the 3D world is defined in its own space usually with the centre of the object at (0,0,0) to make the transformations easier.
+- **Model space** - each individual 3D object that will appear in the 3D world is defined in its own space usually with the centre of the object at (0,0,0) to make the transformations easier.
 - **World space** - the 3D world is constructed by transforming the individual 3D objects using translation, rotation and scaling transformations.
 The co-ordinates of the objects is arbitrary and left to the choice of the designer of the 3D world.
 - **View space** - the world space is transformed so that the position of the viewer, in other words the camera, is at (0,0,0) and the direction the camera is pointing is down the $z$ axis, i.e., parallel to (0,0,-1).
 - **Screen space** - the view space is transformed so that the co-ordinates are in NDC.
 The volume of the view space that is contained in the screen space is chosen by the user.